-Heads of Learning and KiVa trained staff will monitor incidents of bullying in order to try to identify patterns of such behaviours and the extent of bullying.
+Heads of Learning will monitor incidents of bullying in order to try to identify patterns of such behaviours and the extent of bullying.
 Information that is recorded will comply with data protection laws, such as the EU GDPR and the UK DPA 2018.